hydroframe/hf_hydrodata/README.md

 `hf_hydrodata` was created by William M. Hasling, Laura Condon, Reed Maxwell, George Artavanis, Will Lytle, Amy M. Johnson, Amy C. Defnet.
 It is licensed under the terms of the MIT license.

+## Data Use Policy
+The software is licenced under MIT licence, but the data is controlled by a [Data Use Policy] (https://hf-hydrodata.readthedocs.io/en/latest/data_policy.html).